 The Paris Hotel, Coverack

-A traditional pub as well as hotel and seafood restaurant, The Paris has a fascinating history and connection with a wrecked liner, as well as a fabulous location and incredible sea views.
-Read more about our dog-friendly adventures to The Paris Hotel in this article.
+A traditional pub and seafood restaurant, The Paris has a fascinating history and connection with a wrecked liner, as well as a fabulous location and incredible sea views - and it's dog-friendly!

 The White Hart, St Keverne

-A traditional family-run country pub with accommodating staff and friendly locals, as well as a locally sourced menu and a whole host of evening activities to get involved in.
+A traditional family-run country pub with accommodating staff and friendly locals, as well as a locally sourced menu and a whole host of evening activities to get involved in, The White Hart is the most certainly the hart and soul of this Lizard village.
+The Three Tuns, St Keverne

 The Shipwrights Arms, Helford

-A quality pub in a unique riverside spot, The Shipwrights serves a menu that changes based on that day’s catch and has a beer garden perched overlooking the peaceful Helford River.
+A quality pub in a unique riverside spot, The Shipwrights serves a menu that changes based on that day’s catch and has a pub garden overlooking the peaceful Helford River.

 The Ship Inn, Mawgan